 Any base if has a negative power, then it results in reciprocal but with positive power or integer to the base.

 The rules of exponents are followed by the laws.
-Let us have a look on them with a brief explanation.
+Let us have a look at them with a brief explanation.

 Suppose ‘a’ & ‘b’ are the integers and ‘m’ & ‘n’ are the values for powers, then the rules for exponents and powers are given by: